The spectral density of dense random networks and the breakdown of the Wigner semicircle law: Introduction

 \section{Introduction}

 A random network or graph is a collection of nodes joined by edges following a probabilistic rule.
-Random networks are formidable tools to model large assemblies of interacting units, being them neurons in the brain, computers and routers in the Internet, or persons forming a friendship network \cite{NewmanBook}.
+Random networks are formidable tools to model large assemblies of interacting units, like neurons in the brain, computers and routers in the Internet, or persons forming a friendship network \cite{NewmanBook}.
 Motivated by our increasing ability to collect and process vast amounts of empirical data, the theory of random networks has experienced an enormous progress, leading to important insights in physics, biology, and sociology \cite{bornholdt2003}.
 The implications of the structure of networks to the dynamical processes occurring on them remains a fundamental topic in network theory \cite{BarratBook}.

-Dynamical processes on networks are to a large extent governed by the spectrum of the adjacency matrix.
+Dynamical processes on a random network are to a large extent governed by the spectrum of the corresponding adjacency random matrix.
 This is a random matrix where each entry equals the strength of the interaction between a pair of nodes.
-The study of a broad range of problems amounts to linearize a large set of differential equations \cite{Metz2019,Neri2019,Tarnowski2020}, coupled through a random network, around a stationary state, whose stability is ultimately determined by the eigenvalue distribution of the adjacency matrix.
+The study of a broad range of problems amounts to linearize a large set of differential equations \cite{Metz2019,Neri2019,Tarnowski2020}, coupled through a random network, around a stationary state, whose stability and transient dynamics are ultimately determined by the eigenvalue distribution of the adjacency matrix.
 Examples in this context are the study of the epidemic threshold for the spreading of diseases \cite{Pastor2015}, the synchronization transition in networks of coupled oscillators \cite{Restrepo2005,Arenas2008}, and the functional stability of large biological systems, such as gene regulatory networks \cite{Chen2019,Guo2020}, ecosystems \cite{May,Allesina2015,Grilli2016}, and neural networks\cite{Sompolinsky1988,Rajan2006, Schuessler2020}.
+The spectrum of the adjacency matrix also contains information about the network structure, since the trace of the adjacency matrix raised to a certain power yields the number of network loops of a given length \cite{VanBook}.
 Therefore, the problem of how the network architecture influences the spectrum of the adjacency matrix has attracted considerable research efforts \cite{Farkas2001,Doro2003,Rodgers2005,Rogers2010,Kuhn2011,Metz2011,Metz2019,Newman2019}.